-A year into his new job, he realized that the grass just wasn’t greener.
-He was homesick, but not so much for Long Island itself.
+A year into his work with fire department, he realized that the grass wasn’t greener.
+He missed good food.

-In 1999, Giacomo and his wife Laura scraped together everything they had, loaned a used deli slicer from his father's deli on Long Island and started a small market in Greensboro: Giacomo’s Italian Market.
+So, in 1999, Giacomo and his wife Laura scraped together everything they had, drove a loaned deli slicer down from his father's deli on Long Island, and started a small market in neighboring Greensboro: Giacomo’s Italian Market.

-At first it was just the two of them, spending long nights in a cramped back room preparing food for the next day.
+At first it was basically just the two of them, spending long nights in a cramped kitchen preparing food for the next day.
 It wasn’t easy.
-Some days, Giacomo would work 18 hour shifts with the fire department before heading straight to the market to make sausage for the next day.
+In a lot of ways, the two h had to teach North Carolinian what they didn't know they were missing.

-In 2009, we finally outgrew that little market and moved to real-deal USDA-inspected production facility in Elon, North Carolina and launched our retail brand – The San Giuseppe Salami Co., named for the town outside of Naples where Giacomo’s mother grew up.
+In 2009, he launched our retail brand – The San Giuseppe Salami Co., named for the town outside of Naples where Giacomo’s mother grew up.

-Today, our products can be found in restaurants, markets, breweries, wineries, supermarkets and more across North Carolina and beyond.
-Every year, we ship products as far away as California and as close as our own neighborhood.
+Today, our products can be found in restaurants, markets, breweries, wineries, supermarkets and more across the Carolinas, Mid-Atlantic and beyond.
+We've shipped thousands of salamis to every state in the country.